thewca/wca-regulations/wca-regulations.md

         - 4b3f) Pyraminx: The (random) state must require at least 6 moves to solve.
     - 4b4) Each scramble sequence should be applied during a maximum time frame of 2 hours.
 This time frame starts when the scramble sequence is applied for the first time.
 - 4d) Scrambling orientation:
-    - 4d1) NxNxN puzzles and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on the top and the darkest adjacent green face (if not possible, then the darkest adjacent face) on the front.
+    - 4d1) NxNxN Cubes and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on the top and the darkest adjacent green face (if not possible, then the darkest adjacent face) on the front.
     - 4d2) Pyraminx is scrambled starting with the yellow face (if not possible, then the lightest face) on the bottom and the green face (if not possible, then the darkest adjacent face) on the front.
     - 4d3) Square-1 is scrambled starting with the darker color on front (out of the 2 possible scrambling orientations).
     - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up.